ellenbell/FasTE/README.md

 # FasTE
-FasTE is designed to be used as a quick guide for *de novo* transposable element (TE) library generation and subsequent TE screening. <br />
+FasTE is designed to be used as a quick guide for *de novo* transposable element (TE) library generation and subsequent TE screening (Bell et al., 2021). <br />
 **Part 1: TE library generation**, utilises the packages; Extensive *de novo* TE Annotator (EDTA, Ou et al., 2019) and DeepTE (Yan et al., 2020) which may be used in tandem for *de novo* TE annotation and classification. <br />
 **Part 2: TE screening**, demonstrates how newly made libraries can be used in conjunction with RepeatMasker (Smit et al., 2013-2015) for repeat detection and outputs parsed with RM_TRIPS prior to downstream analysis. <br />